irfanbroo/Unit_covertor/README.md

 This project is a simple and efficient unit converter application for Android.
 It allows users to convert length in metre to inches.

 ## Features
-- Conversion of various units including length, weight, temperature, volume, and more
+- Conversion of length from metre -> inches
 - Intuitive and user-friendly interface
 - Instant and accurate conversions